 Our predictive models did fail to account for substantial regional similarities in herbivore grazing rates, which is likely to be indicative of unmeasured processes that control fish biomass.
 For example, herbivore biomass variation (and thus grazing function) has been linked to differences in oceanic productivity (Heenan et al. 2016) and disturbance regimes (REF).
 Fishable biomass is a coarse metric for historic fishing pressure, but selectivity for particular species and sizes may vary considerably among inhabited reefs (REF), while small-scale protection areas such as those in Seychelles are unlikely to be completely successful in preventing exploitation impacts (REF).
 Our definitions of grazing functions were also limited by our generalisation across species with similar functions but different feeding modes.
 For example, we were unable to account for differences in species morphology (REF), diet (e.g. detritivores or turf), or feeding behaviours in croppers (REF).
 For scrapers, we were unable to account for changes in bite depth, which likely led to underestimates of the functional impacts of the larger excavating species (Yarlett et al. 2018).

 Nevertheless, the modelling framework we used to generate grazing estimates is a significant improvement on the procedure employed by previous macroscale grazing studies (e.g. (Bellwood et al. 2011).
 By modelling genera- and species-specific bite rates from observations collected in several regions, we were able to leverage observational data in a hierarchical framework which predicts grazing rates of new, related species, given uncertainties in species, genera and body sizes.
 For example, we were able to assign bite rates to species observed in UVC but not observed in feeding surveys, with estimates that were informed by the feeding behaviour of closely related congeners.
 Such models could be further improved with additional feeding data on other herbivore species in different regions, and could even be developed to account for temperature controls on grazing rates (Bruno et al. 2015) that might confound comparisons of grazing functioning across temperature regimes.
-Further observations of cropping grazing behaviours would improve the resolution of grazing predictions for individual species.
+Further observations of cropping behaviours would improve the resolution of grazing predictions for individual species.
 Similarly, other grazing functions such as browsing could be estimated in the same manner, which would greatly improve our understanding of browser functioning beyond mass-standardised bite rates (which scale directly to biomass).

 7. Extending our approach to other ecosystems - measuring functional impact with empirical data